Lawley Primary School and Nursery

 Impact

 We measure the summative progress made by our children by reviewing work and assessing this against our knowledge and skills progression maps.
 Throughout lessons, we regularly assess the children through observations of their ability to complete artistic tasks independently.
-Our art subject leaders monitor the quality of the teaching of art through pupil voice, lesson monitoring and work studies.
+Our art subject leader monitors the quality of the teaching of art through pupil voice, lesson monitoring and work studies.

 The impact of this curriculum ensures that by the time the children leave Lawley Primary School, they will have developed strong artistic skills and knowledge and will be enthused and excited to continue their artistic learning into adulthood.